-This bill amends existing laws to ensure that residential electric rates for domestic consumption are applicable to the well pump and septic system of individual units within residential condominium associations that do not allow commercial or business enterprises.
-Specifically, it modifies RSA 378:1 to include a new provision stating that residential electric rates will apply to these utilities in condominiums, thereby providing a financial benefit to residents by potentially lowering their utility costs.
-Additionally, the bill clarifies the definition of limited common areas in condominium instruments by specifying whether any commercial or business enterprises are permitted.
+This bill amends existing laws to ensure that residential electric rates for domestic consumption are applicable to the well pump and septic system of individual units within condominium associations that do not allow commercial or business enterprises.
+Specifically, it adds new language to RSA 378:1, stating that residential electric rates will apply to these utilities in such condominiums, thereby providing a financial benefit to residents by allowing them to pay lower rates typically reserved for domestic use.
+Additionally, the bill modifies RSA 356-B:16, I(e) to include provisions regarding the designation of limited common areas and the allowance of commercial enterprises within condominium units.

 Statutes affected: Introduced: 356-B:16, 378:1, 362:2